caseyamcl/openapi-params/README.md

         * Integer (int32 or int64)
 * **Parameter Value**
     * This library makes a distinction between parameters (definitions) and parameter values.
-    * You define parameter definitions, and then you pass the definitions a series of values, and the library then checks the values against the definition rules.
+    * You define parameter definitions and then pass the definitions a series of values.
+The library then checks the values against the definition rules.
 * **Format**
     * An [OpenApi format](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#data-types).
-    * In this library, formats are represented by classes in the `Format` namespace, and they are customizable (you can create your own formats).
+    * In this library, formats are represented by classes in the `Format` namespace, and they are extensible (you can create your own formats).
     * This library includes all the built-in formats defined by the [OpenApi specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#data-types), as well as a [few others](#parameter-types-and-formats).
 * **Preparation Step**
-    * A class that transforms a value in some way (see details below)
+    * A class that transforms a value in some way (see details below).
     * For example, the `SanitizeStep` sanitizes string parameters.
     * You can add as many custom preparation steps as you need to.
 * **Deserializer**